leukeleu/leukeleu-django-gdpr/README.md

 ## Anonymizing data

-Leukeleu-django-gdpr comes with a `anonymize` management command.
+Leukeleu-django-gdpr comes with a `anonymize` management command, that anonymizes all PII fields in the database.

+It is meant to be used in development only.
+It requires an additional dependency and setting `DEBUG = True`.

 ```
+pip install leukeleu-django-gdpr[anonymize]
 ./manage.py anonymize
 ```

-(You can only run this command when `DEBUG=True`.
-It's meant to run locally)

 This command uses the `gdpr.yaml` file to anonymize all PII fields in the database.
 By default, it will anonymize **all fields** that contain PII.